apcl-research/human_attention_localize_c_bugs/README.md

   - Open the screen recording for the task and make it full screen on the computer used to complete the task
   - Click any key on the keyboard to trigger the script to log x,y coordinates
   - Click on the top-left and bottom-right corners of each region
-#### Our screen recordings are located in the folders for each task here: https://drive.google.com/drive/folders/1XD6sTp58JqH-pPvnUD8yfo3JKRSm-rya?usp=drive_link
+#### Our screen recordings are located in the folders for each task here: https://drive.google.com/drive/folders/1XD6sTp58JqH-pPvnUD8yfo3JKRSm-rya?usp=drive_link and here: https://notredame.box.com/s/cxpzzdej9b5xxcjbu32bfw1wrii6c0m1

 ### 4.1.3 AI Chat Data (Table 10 Queries)
 1. If you are conducting your own study, you will have the `.json` files saved from the Remain AI Chat Window in Eclipse for each participant